-Yes, it is possible to 'bank' papers at Part A. This means that if the candidate does not pass the examination but has passed an individual paper, this result can be banked so that the candidate need not sit this paper again.
+Yes, it is possible to 'bank' papers for the Diplomate examination (DFPH).
+This means that if the candidate does not pass the examination but has passed an individual paper, this result can be banked so that the candidate need not sit this paper again.

 This is feasible due to the explicit separation of knowledge and skills between Papers I and II.

 As of January 2017, we no longer stipulate that candidates who bank a paper at a sitting must then sit the remaining paper at each subsequent examination.
 The limit on holding a banked paper is now one year (two sittings).
-If the candidate requires longer then they should submit a statement from their educational supervisor or training programme director which will be considered by the Part A Chair.
+If the candidate requires longer then they should submit a statement from their educational supervisor or training programme director which will be considered by the Chair of Diplomate Examiners.
 This is because any longer than a year is likely to impact on training progress.